yulissateran/next-users-dashboard/README.md

 # Next JS users administration dashboard

-Used list virtualizacion with react-window to improve performance in large list of data
+Used list virtualization with react-window to improve performance in a large list of data

 ## Demo: